-4.6 We collect ‘sensitive personal data’ also known as Special Categories of Personal Data about you in accordance with data privacy law requirements (this includes scanned copies of your Passport/National Identity Card/Driving Licence, your allergies, health conditions when using for example our Kids Club, SPA, and/or Fitness Cnter, or any of our leisure activities or facilities, current medication, any physical conditions that affect your mobility biometric data such as your fingerprint pictures and CCTV footage and membership of trade union).
+4.6 We collect ‘sensitive personal data’ also known as Special Categories of Personal Data about you in accordance with data privacy law requirements (this includes scanned copies of your Passport/National Identity Card/National Identity card/Driving License, your allergies, health conditions when using for example our Kids Club, SPA, and/or Fitness Center, or any of our leisure activities or facilities, current medication, any physical conditions that affect your mobility, biometric data such as your fingerprint pictures and CCTV footage and membership of trade union).

-IMPORTANT: This website is not intended for children and we do not knowingly collect data relating to a child under the age of 18.
+IMPORTANT: This website is not intended for children, and we do not knowingly collect data relating to a child under the age of 16.
 By law, parents or guardians of the child have the obligation to provide data related to the child.
-In this case, we shall make every reasonable effort to verify using any reasonable means (including but not limited to any written supporting evidence) that the express consent has been given or authorised.
+In this case, we shall make every reasonable effort to verify using any reasonable means (including but not limited to any written supporting evidence) that consent has been given or authorised.

 IMPORTANT: It is important that the personal data we hold about you is accurate and current.
 Please keep us informed and click here, if your personal data changes during your relationship with us.